ChrisWinters/multisite-robotstxt-manager/README.md

 Visit the Network Admin for the plugin, then click the Cleaner tab.
 If the Rewrite Rule an error message and a unique button will appear allowing you scan and update the rule for all Websites.

+= Q) I'm using NGINX and my robots.txt files are white/blank, what's wrong? =

+A) You may need to add the lines below to your NGINX configuration.

+`location = /robots.txt {
+   rewrite ^ /index.php;
+}`

+~ Thanks to Michael Murray from [madewithmerit.com](https://madewithmerit.com/) for this solution.

 = Q) The incorrect robots.txt file is displaying, what's wrong? =